-Your thyroid gland is like the engine in a car – when it is under-active everything slows down leading to weight gain, fatigue, poor concentration, constipation, infertility, low libido, depression, slow heart rate and low body temperature.
-When it is overactive your metabolism speeds up leading to weight loss, anxiety, insomnia, fast heartbeat and loose stool.
+Your thyroid gland is like the engine in a car – when it is under-active everything slows down leading to weight gain, fatigue, poor concentration, constipation, infertility, low libido, depression, slow heart rate, and low body temperature.
+When it is overactive, your metabolism speeds up leading to weight loss, anxiety, insomnia, fast heartbeat, and loose stool.

 The thyroid is a butterfly-shaped gland that sits in your neck region and produces thyroid hormones.
-Thyroid hormones are the Ultra-metabolism hormones.
+Thyroid hormones are the ultra-metabolism hormones.
 How well your thyroid is functioning is inter-related with every system in your body and if your thyroid is not running optimally then neither are you.

-It’s estimated that half of all people with an under-active thyroid or hypothyroidism are never diagnosed.
+It is estimated that half of all people with an under-active thyroid or hypothyroidism are never diagnosed.
 That means that there are many people with a completely treatable condition that are not being treated.

 I believe there are likely two main causes for this under diagnosis and under treatment of this very common condition.
 First, many symptoms of thyroid imbalance are vague and most doctors spend only a few minutes talking with patients to sort out the cause of their complaint.
 Second, most conventional doctors use only one or two tests (T4 and TSH) to screen for problems.

 Let me first explain how the thyroid gland and its hormones work so that you may better understand what I am saying.